caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 + Capture everything needed for preservation
 + Lower the cost of picking a better tool in the future
 + Makes it easier to setup test systems using real data
-+ Your ready to analyze your data
++ You are in a good position ready to analyze your data
++ A platform to test and operate on whole collections

 --
 <!-- Slide 05 -->